 Wanting to reach a wider audience and make some actual money for once, Vega turned his attention towards screenwriting and wrote his first pilot script in early 2018.
 This was followed by multiple feature-length screenplays completed between 2019 and 2021.

-While trying to achieve enough momentum to be a full-time artist, he supported himself with various day jobs, including working as a security guard, video store clerk, gas station attendant, call center operator, and marketing copywriter.
+While trying to achieve enough momentum to be a full-time artist, he supported himself with various day jobs, including working as a security guard, video store clerk, gas station attendant, call center operator, marketing copywriter and gallerist.